-Neither section 1915 nor Welfare and Institutions Code section 361.31 specifies a standard of proof for the good cause exception to the placement preferences identified in the statute.
-This is in contrast to other provisions of the two statutory schemes, where either

-Congress or the California Legislature has specified a standard of proof.
+Neither § 1915 nor Welfare and Institutions Code section 361.31 specify a standard of proof for the good cause exception to the placement preferences identified in the statute.
+This is in contrast to other provisions of the two statutory schemes, where either Congress or the California Legislature has specified a standard of proof.
 (See, e.g., § 1912(e) [requiring clear and convincing evidence that a parent's continued custody of a child is likely to result in harm to the child before placing the child in foster care]; Welf. & Inst.
-Code, § 361.7, subd. (c) [same].)
-The principles of statutory construction recognize that when the Legislature employs a term in one place and omits it in another, the term usually should not be implied where it is absent.
+Code, § 361.7(c) [same].)
+The principles of statutory construction recognize that when the legislature employs a term in one place and omits it in another, the term usually should not be implied where it is absent.
 (Michael G., supra, 63 Cal.App.4th at p.
 710.)
 The same principle applies in federal law.
 (Grogan v.
-Garner (1991) 498 U.S. 279, 286 [112 L. Ed.
-2d 755, 111 S. Ct.
-654] [legislative "silence is inconsistent with the view that Congress intended to require a special, heightened standard of proof"].)
+Garner (1991) 498 U.S. 279, 286 [legislative "silence is inconsistent with the view that Congress intended to require a special, heightened standard of proof"].)
 However, courts have also interpreted statutes that do not specify a standard of proof as requiring clear and convincing evidence, rather than the lower standard of preponderance of the evidence.
-(See, e.g., In re Marquis D. (1995) 38 Cal.App.4th 1813, 1827-1829 [46 Cal.
-Rptr.
-2d 198] [despite statute's silence, the department must show clear and convincing evidence of detriment before court can deny noncustodial parent's request for placement].)
+(See, e.g., In re Marquis D. (1995) 38 Cal.App.4th 1813, 1827-1829 [despite statute's silence, the Department must show clear and convincing evidence of detriment before court can deny non-custodial parent's request for placement].)

 The ICWA's policy goal of promoting the stability and security of Indian tribes and families persuades us to join the growing number of state courts, including the Supreme Courts of Alaska and South Dakota, that apply the clear and convincing standard of proof to good cause determinations under section 1915.
 (See, e.g., Tununak, supra, 303 P.3d 431 [overruling earlier precedent and requiring clear and convincing evidence for good cause determinations]; People ex rel.
-South Dakota Dept. of Social Services (2011) 2011 SD 8 [795 N.W.2d 39, 43-44] ["deviations from the ICWA placement preferences require a showing of good cause by clear and convincing evidence"]; In re Adoption of Baby Girl B. (2003) 2003 OK CIV APP 24 [67 P.3d 359, 373-74] [clear and convincing standard of proof applies to § 1915(b) determinations]; Matter of Custody of S.E.G., (Minn.Ct.App.
-1993) 507 N.W.2d 872, 878, revd. on other grounds (Minn.
-1994) 521 N.W.2d 357 (S.E.G.) ["it is unreasonable to assume that Congress, by its silence, intended to apply the preponderance of the evidence standard when determining whether 'good cause' exists to deviate from the adoption placement preferences ..."].)
+South Dakota Dept. of Social Services (S.D.
+2011) 795 N.W.2d 39, 43-44 ["deviations from the ICWA placement preferences require a showing of good cause by clear and convincing evidence"]; In re Adoption of Baby Girl B. (Okla.Ct.App.
+2003) 67 P.3d 359, 373-74 [clear and convincing standard of proof applies to section 1915(b) determinations]; Matter of Custody of S.E.G.
+(Minn.Ct.App.
+1993) 507 N.W.2d 872, 878), revd. on other grounds, (Minn.
+1994) 521 N.W.2d 357 (S.E.G.) ["it is unreasonable to assume that Congress, by its silence, intended to apply the preponderance of the evidence standard when determining whether 'good cause' exists to deviate from the adoption placement preferences"].)
 In contrast, the P.s do not cite to any cases applying the preponderance of the evidence standard of proof to good cause exceptions to the placement preferences, and we are aware of only one published appellate court decision rejecting the clear and convincing standard of proof.
 (Department of Human Services v.
-Three Affiliated Tribes of Ford Berthold Reservation (2010) 236 Or.
-App.
-535 [238 P.3d 40, 50, fn.
-17] [rejecting minor's contention that good cause determination must be based on clear and convincing evidence].)
+Three Affiliated Tribes of Ford Berthold Reservation (Or.Ct.App.
+2010) 238 P.3d 40, 50, fn.
+17 [rejecting minor's contention that good cause determination must be based on clear and convincing evidence].)